How to Install John the Ripper on all platforms

 Free

 A standard tool without any support.
-(Enough for the beginners)
+(Enough for the beginners.)

 John the Ripper Pro for Linux

-In the pro version, Openwall provides the tool with premium support (via e-mail) for the first 30 days up to 1 hour after purchase.
+In the pro version, Openwall provides the tool with premium support (via email) for the first 30 days up to 1 hour after purchase.

-John the Ripper Pro for Linux with upgrades
+John the Ripper Pro for Linux with Upgrades

-John the Ripper Pro for Linux with upgrades and support
+John the Ripper Pro for Linux with Upgrades and Support

 Installation

-Install on Linux
+Install John the Ripper on Linux

-Install on Debian and Ubuntu
+Install John the Ripper on Debian and Ubuntu

 Open your terminal, and update your system to fetch the latest repositories before installation.